benlk/nlac-zoning-tracker/.github/ISSUE_TEMPLATE/zoning-variance--rezoning--or-special-permit.md

 Process steps:

+- [ ] Forward address labels to mailer
 - [ ] Reply to notification email
 - [ ] Add involved parties to Mailchimp list
 - [ ] Add item to next agenda in Mailchimp